• Skip to main content

 • In a medium bowl, combine flour, baking soda, salt and matcha powder.
 Whisk to mix dry ingredients together.
 Set aside.

 • In the bowl of a stand mixer fitted with the paddle attachment, add the unsalted butter and sugar.
-Cream mixture on medium high speed until light and fluffy, approximately 3 minutes.
+Cream mixture on medium speed until light and fluffy, approximately 3 minutes.

-226 grams (8 ounces, 1 cup) unsalted butter, room temperature, 300 grams (1½ cups) granulated sugar
+226 grams (8 ounces; 1 cup) unsalted butter, 300 grams (1½ cups) granulated sugar

 • Add the egg and vanilla.
 Mix until fully incorporated, scraping down the bowl as needed.

-1 large egg, room temperature, 1 teaspoon vanilla extract
+1 large egg, 1 teaspoon vanilla extract

-• Add dry ingredients and mix on low speed until almost blended - a few streaks of flour should remain.
+• Add dry ingredients and mix on low speed until almost blended.
+A few streaks of flour should remain.

 • Add chopped white chocolate (or chips) and mix on low speed until just combined.

 • Bake one pan at a time on the middle rack for 10 minutes, until barely golden brown and beginning to firm up on the edges.
 Remove the pan from the oven and evenly bang it on a countertop or the top of the oven to flatten the cookies a bit.
-Working quickly, use a round cookie cutter or the rim of an upside down drinking glass that's slightly larger than the cookie to push each cookie back into a circular shape.

 • Cool cookies for 10 minutes on the pan before transferring to a rack to cool completely.
 Repeat with remaining cookies.